As it is a major growth market, more and more businesses need to get familiar with India’s regulations.

 - Chile – India

-Each agreement covers specific Customs Tariff Headings (CTHs).
+Each agreement covers specific Customs Tariff Headings (CTHs) (HSN) in the respective agreement as amended and updated.

 The Indian customs concepts outlined in this white paper are of necessity generic and brief and are intended to highlight areas you may not be aware in order to prompt further investigation and professional advice.
 Special Valuation Branch compliance can be a major hindrance for multinational businesses in addition to the restrictions on moving used or second-hand items.
 Understanding India’s Foreign Trade Policy is crucial for all stakeholders including exporters and importers.
 However, the Indian customs authorities’ steps to ease the bureaucratic burdens for doing business continue to help improve the processes as well as overall transparency.